-Cersei Lannister In 'Game Of Thrones' Vs. Real Life
+Cersei Lannister From 'Game Of Thrones' Looks Totally Different In Real Life

 For those who might not be aware, Game of Thrones' official timeline supposedly takes place over a period of three years -- Westeros-length years, that is.